redchrision/PollinateFwrk/README.md

 // 3.
 Auth the sneeze market to use up to amt sneeze.approve(address(sneezeMarket), amt);

 // 4.
-Swap to get that amount of ETH -> payto the dispatcher if (shortfall > 0) {
+Swap to get that amount of the base token -> payto the dispatcher if (shortfall > 0) {
     uint balance = sneeze.balanceOf(address(this));
     sneezeMarket.swapTokensForExactETH(shortfall, amt, path, periodicDispatcher(), block.timestamp);